 Suki is a certified Human Resources Professional (CHRP) and a member of the BC Human Resources Management Association.
 She holds an honours B.A. from Baptist University of Hong Kong as well as an MBA in Human Resources Management from Royal Roads University.

-With over 15 years of marketing experience, Suan is responsible for Science World's marketing, branding, sales, and attendance promotion activities.
+With over 20 years of marketing experience, Suan is responsible for Science World’s marketing, branding, sales and attendance promotion activities.
 She interacts extensively with both traditional and digital media to promote Science World’s programs and attractions and is an active participant in the attractions industry in BC.

-Prior to moving to Vancouver, Suan had a varied career in marketing and administrative positions at Exhibition Place and the Canadian National Exhibition in Toronto, following an assignment as special assistant to the president and executive assistant to the Chair.
+Prior to moving to Vancouver, Suan had a varied career in marketing, serving as Marketing Manager at Exhibition Place and the Canadian National Exhibition in Toronto, following an assignment as special assistant to the President and the Chair of the Board of Governors.

 Outside of work, Suan enjoys spending time with her family, travelling and keeping fit.